marian-m12l/pico-flash-id/README.md

 # SPI flash identification

 This firmware can be flashed on a pico board (or a clone) to identify its flash chip.
-It dumps its JEDEC identifier and some SFDP parameters.
+It dumps its JEDEC identifier and some SFDP parameters every 5 seconds.

 ## Build instructions